MicrosoftDocs/MIMDocs/MIMDocs/reference/get-profile-data.md

 ---

-# Get Profile Data
+# Get profile data
-Gets a list of a user’s software certificate profiles with a list of possible operations that can be performed by the current user.
+Gets a list of software certificate profiles for a user.
+The list includes the possible operations that can be performed by the current user.
 A request can then be initiated for any of the specified operations.

+>[!IMPORTANT]
-**Note**: The server will set the PIN only if the profile template policy indicates that it should be done.
-Otherwise, the user should supply it.
+>The server sets the PIN only if the profile template policy indicates that it should be done.
+Otherwise, the user should supply the PIN.

+>[!NOTE]
-**Note**: URLs shown in this topic are relative to the hostname chosen during API deployment; for example: `https://api.contoso.com`.
+>The URLs in this article are relative to the hostname that's chosen during API deployment, such as `https://api.contoso.com`.

-##Request
+## Request

 Method  |Request URL
 ---------|---------
 GET     |/CertificateManagement/api/v1.0/profiles<br/>/CertificateManagement/api/v1.0/profiles/{id} <br/>/CertificateManagement/api/v1.0/requests/{requestid}/profiles

-###URL Parameters
+### URL parameters

 Parameter | Description
 ---------|------------
 id | The identifier (GUID) of the profile to return. requestId | The identifier of the request to return the profiles for.

-###Query Parameters
+### Query parameters

 Parameter | Description
 ---------|------------
 status | Optional.
-Indicates the status of the profiles to retrieve data for.
-Possible status types are: "Active", "Approved", "Canceled", "Completed", "Denied", "Executing", "Failed", "None", and "Pending". <br/>If no status is specified, all profiles, regardless of status will be returned.
+Indicates the status of the profiles for which to retrieve data.
+The possible status types are "Active," "Approved," "Canceled," "Completed," "Denied," "Executing," "Failed," "None," and "Pending." <br/>If no status is specified, all profiles, regardless of status are returned.

-###Request Headers
+### Request headers
-For common request headers, see [HTTP Request and Response Headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API Service Details*.
+For common request headers, see [HTTP request and response headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API service details*.
-###Request Body
-none

-##Response
-###Response Codes
+### Request body
+None.

+## Response
+This section describes the response.

+### Response codes

 Code  |Description
 ---------|---------
 200 | OK